El Questro in the Kimberley's in Western Australia

 Begin the hike to Saddleback Ridge at the Township, where the

 round trip should take about two hours.
-The viewing platform atop
+The viewing platform

-recommended as the drive up is steep and narrow.
+are recommended as the drive up is steep and narrow.

 Moonshine Gorge Circuit Walk